MELON SOUR

 • Hold fn + J + Z for 4 seconds again and factory reset for good measure.

 And that's it, with the new firmware the v1 is noticeably more responsive.
 Though I don't have exact numbers to back this claim, it feels comparable to the Epomaker E84 I was using before so I'm guessing it's somewhere between 10ms and the original 20ms.
+If you experience any instability you can simply reflash the firmware with the original firmware.